ahussainiitk/DemoGitHub/README.md

 # DemoGitHub
 This is the first online demo on GitHub

-This is a edit on mac
+This is an edit on mac